aratare-jp/kirke/README.md

 ![](./images/tasks.png)

 The flow starts when we read a file and ends when we write to a file.
-By having multiple tasks instead of one big task everything, we can start modularise our data flow.
+By having multiple tasks instead of one big task to handle everything, we can start modularise our data flow.
 For example, if we want to fetch data from an URL we only need to create a producer to do the fetching, and then link it up with our Task 2.

 > You may wonder why `Read meme` and `Read meme file` are not the same (one is an operation one is an input).
 You can
 > check out further details in [Input](#input) and [Operations](#operation) sections.
 But TL;DR: Input treats